Who we are here for

 We support the Defence community through sponsorship of Defence community groups and organisations like Defence Families of Australia and the Defence Special Needs Support Group.

 If you have a Defence related conference or community event you think we should know about, just drop us a line.
 If it supports the Defence community and reflects our family values, then we’ll be keen to check it out.
-Sponsorship enquiries should be directed to Ali Berlioz-Nott, our Defence Community Relationship Manager on firstname.lastname@example.org
+Sponsorship enquiries should be directed to Nicola Scully, our Defence Community Relationship Team Leader on [email protected]

 Funding medical research for the Defence community

-The Defence Health Foundation funds medical research aimed at helping serving and ex-serving ADF personnel and their families.
-In its first four years, the Foundation has awarded $1.8 million in grants covering a wide range of research, from testing the effectiveness of wound repair materials to preventing bone and muscle injury during Army recruitment training.
-The latest applications for grants are concentrated on mental health issues.
-Successful grant recipients are announced at the end of every year.
-For more information visit www.defencehealthfoundation.org.au
+Defence Health has funded medical research aimed at helping serving and ex-serving ADF personnel and their families.
+Grants have been awarded covering a wide range of research related to Defence community health issues, from testing the effectiveness of wound repair materials to preventing bone and muscle injury during Army recruitment training.
+Defence Health is proud of its contribution to the health and wellbeing of both serving personnel and their families.